sunaku/tamzen-font/README.markdown

 * Deliberately empty glyphs are deleted (marked as unimplemented) so that they do not block secondary fonts from supplying real glyphs at those codepoints.

+For the new 10x20 size introduced in Tamsyn 1.9:
+* Medium "U" is manually derived from Tamsyn 1.6.
+* Bold and medium "g" is manually derived from Tamsyn 1.6.

 Screenshots
 -----------